puppetlabs/puppetlabs-tomcat/README.md

 #####`war_source`

-*Required unless `war_ensure` is set to `false` or `absent`.* Specifies the source to deploy the WAR from.
+*Required unless `war_ensure` is set to `false` or 'absent'.* Specifies the source to deploy the WAR from.

 Valid options: a string containing a `puppet://`, `http(s)://`, or `ftp://` URL.

 ##Limitations

-This module only supports Tomcat installations on \*nix systems.
+This module only supports Tomcat installations on Unix-like systems.
 The `tomcat::config::server*` defines require Augeas version 1.0.0 or newer.

 ###Multiple Instances